Foolafroos/Local-LLM-Autogen-and-simple-Streamlit/README.md

 Special thank to Microsoft for providing such a tool and to Rhese for his help <3

 "# Autogen-and-simple-Streamlit"

-Setup LM Studio or any other tool you are familiar with , download your LLM model(s) and setup your server: ( default is "http://localhost:1234/v1".)
+Setup LM Studio or any other tool you are familiar with ,

+download your LLM model(s) and setup your server: ( default is "http://localhost:1234/v1".)

+in terminal

 Setup a new environnement